 High cholesterol, high blood pressure and being overweight or obese are major risk factors for heart disease and stroke.
-You should be tested regularly to know if you have high blood cholesterol or high blood pressure.
+You should be tested regularly to know if you have high cholesterol or high blood pressure.
 That’s because elevated cholesterol and blood pressure have no warning signs.
 You should also talk to your doctor about a healthy weight for you.

 Have your cholesterol levels checked every five years, or more often if needed.
-A lipoprotein profile is the best measurement.
+A fasting lipoprotein profile is the best measurement.

 |Blood Pressure (mm Hg)|